Operation Shenandoah II: Further attacks at Sông Bé and Bo Duc

 While the VC 9th Division withdrew from Lộc Ninh, elements of the 5th Division were gathering near Sông Bé, 40 km east with the 275th Regiment arriving to join the 88th Regiment.

 On the morning of 6 November, elements from the 275th Regiment ambushed a company from the ARVN 5th Infantry Division south of Sông Bé.
 The forces became intermingled preventing the use of air and artillery strikes.
 The ARVN claim to have killed 265 VC, while ARVN losses were 54 killed and 15 missing in action.
 As the 275th Regiment did not usually operate in this area, with the 1st and 3rd Brigades occupied at Lộc Ninh, LTG Weyand ordered two battalions from the 25th Infantry Division to sweep the area around Sông Bé.
 After two weeks of uneventful patrolling the battalions returned to their parent units.
 Soon afterwards CIDG forces observed the 271st Regiment moving into the area and PAVN/VC forces building fortifications near the abandoned hamlet of Bu Gia Map, 28 km northeast of Sông Bé.

 On 25 November elements of the 275th Regiment attacked the ARVN camp south of Sông Bé in a 4 hour long firefight, resulting in more than 100 VC dead.

 On 26 and 28 November CIDG troops from Bo Duc 20 km northwest of Sông Bé observed unidentified PAVN/VC forces moving through the area.
-Just after midnight on 29 November the 2nd and 3rd Battalions, 272nd Regiment attacked the Bo Duc District headquarters which was defended by a reconnaissance company from the ARVN 5th Division, a company of Regional Forces and two Popular Forces platoons, meanwhile VC mortar fire prevented the CIDG forces at the Bu Dop Special Forces camp 2 km north of Bo Duc from reinforcing the district headquarters.
+Just after midnight on 29 November the 2nd and 3rd Battalions, 272nd Regiment attacked the Bo Duc District headquarters which was defended by a reconnaissance company from the ARVN 5th Division, a company of Regional Forces and two Popular Forces platoons.
+VC mortar fire prevented the CIDG forces at the Bu Dop Special Forces camp 2 km north of Bo Duc from reinforcing the district headquarters.
 A group of VC penetrated the southern perimeter of the district headquarters forcing the defenders into the northern half of the compound.
 The U.S. adviser called in air strikes against VC weapons positions and then, as the VC came closer, napalm and bombs within the compound to halt the VC advance.
-The ARVN then counterattacked and drove the VC back out of the compound.
-The battle ended at 06:30, VC losses were 96 dead while ARVN losses were 15 dead.
+The ARVN then counterattacked and drove the VC out of the compound.
+The battle ended at 06:30.
+VC losses were 96 dead while ARVN losses were 15 dead.